anthony12125-blip/haley-frontend/README.md

 ## License

-Proprietary - All rights reserved
+Proprietary - All rights reserved.